Inspect the Arithmetic — CCPC Income Tax Calculator

 - The “Show the Math” section on the CCPC calculator page reads directly from these engine outputs to render bracket tables and summary lines; this methodology page describes the underlying steps.

-If any discrepancy is identified between this documentation and the live CCPC calculator, the engine modules
+If any discrepancy is identified between this documentation and the live CCPC calculator, the corporate engine, canonical personal tax engine,

-(corporate.engine.js, tax.engine.js, and ccpc.bridge.js) are the source of truth.
+and CCPC bridge (corporate.engine.js, /calculators/canada-income-tax/js/tax.engine.js, and ccpc.bridge.js) are the source of truth.
 This page will be updated to match them.